I'm a classically trained flutist who has broken free!

 I have reached beyond my classical training to delve into music that moves my mind, body, and soul.
 By stepping out of my comfort zone, a new space has opened up for personal and musical growth.

-Bevani is a variation on the Sanskrit word, "Bhavani," which translates as "the giver of life and the source of creative energy".
-This name embodies the way of being in the world that I want to capture with my music and my performances.
+My artistic name, Bevani, is inspired by the Sanskrit word "Bhavani," signifying "the giver of life and the source of creative energy."
+This name reflects the essence I aim to capture in my music and performances.

-Past classical awards include a performance at The Fischoff Chamber Music competition, Concerto Competition winner with The University of Puget Sound Orchestra and the U.C.
-Santa Barbara Orchestra, and has appeared as a soloist at the National Flute Association Convention Masterclass Performance Competition (2007).
+I hold a Master's degree in Flute Performance from UCSB, where I studies with Jill Felber as her assistant fellow (2010).
+My past classical achievements include a performance at The Fischoff Chamber Music Competition, winning concerto competitions with The University of Puget Sound Orchestra and the U.C.
+Santa Barbara Orchestra, and appearing as a soloist at the National Flute Association Convention Masterclass Performance Competition in 2007.

 Q & A